prompt-spark/prompt-scala-framework/README.md

 By this modular approach we will be able to crunch lots of data at minute level as a part of functionality.

+As every stage Spark creates new instance of serialized objects because of Java serialization. when a class instance is serialized, on deserialization a new object was created every time.
+The same made on singleton (Scala's object) shown the opposing - even if it's read 10 times, always the same object is created.

 ---